 We performed a comparison between Cisco Nexus and Juniper QFX Series Switches based on real PeerSpot user reviews.

-Find out in this report how the two Data Center Networking solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most valuable features are extensions and recorded scalability."
+Find out in this report how the two Data Center Networking solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."We have continuity with Cisco, which provides a very high-end solution."

 "It's really easy to replicate rules.
 It's the one that I've used; it was CLI-based.
 You can implement a large set of rules with CLI.
 You can just copy a script and add additional changes to the source and destination on the part.
 And so it's easy to do large zone-based rules."